Peter-Michael Diestel

-Peter-Michael Diestel (born 14 February 1952 in Prora) is a German lawyer and former politician (independent, formerly DSU, CDU).
+Peter-Michael Diestel (born 14 February 1952) is a German lawyer and former politician (independent, formerly DSU, CDU).
 He was the last Interior Minister of East Germany, under Prime Minister Lothar de Maizière (1990).
 As such, he represented the DDR in the negotiations on the unification treaty.
 He was then a member of the Brandenburg state parliament until 1994.

 Biography

 Diestel's father was a major, first in the armed forces, later in the NVA and lecturer at the Friedrich Engels Military Academy.

 Diestel was born in Prora, Kreis Rügen into an East German military family.
 He completed vocational training in 1972 as a skilled worker for cattle breeding, but was initially not allowed to study for political reasons.
 He was therefore active as a swimming instructor, lifeguard and cattle breeder before he studied law at Karl Marx University Leipzig from 1974 to 1978.
 As a high school graduate, Diestel said he joined the East German party CDU and left again after a few months.
 “They cheered even louder than the SED, and that really.
 Irritated me that Christians placed their Christian faith under the dogma of Marxism-Leninism.
 That was nothing for me.
 That’s why I was out there again quickly,” said Diestel in November 2019, looking back.
 According to Diestel, he was always a “big fan of Franz-Josef Strauss”.
 He saw Strauss as his role mode, he said.

 He was honored as a "Honored Milker of the People".
 He later worked as head of the legal department of the Agricultural Industry Association Delitzsch from 1978 to 1989.
 In 1986, he earned his doctorate's degree with a doctoral thesis on LPG law.

 In December 1989, Diestel co-founded the German Social Union (Christlich-Soziale Partei Deutschlands or CSPD) and, in January 1990, the German Social Union (DSU), where he was the general secretary until June.

 From March to October 1990, Diestel was a member of the Volkskammer and from April to October, Deputy Prime Minister and successor to Lothar Ahrendt as Minister of Interior of the GDR.
 In June 1990, he left the DSU and was, by 3 August, a member of the CDU.
 On 7 June 1990, on the initiative of Diestel, RAF terrorist Susanne Albrecht was arrested, and thereafter, the admission of nine other RAF members into the GDR became known.
 On 1 July 1990, together with Wolfgang Schäuble, he signed the contract for the dismantling of the border fortifications between the GDR and the Federal Republic.
 In his term in 1990, there was a transfer of Stasi-intercepted files about West German politicians to the Federal Office for the Protection of the Constitution.